Dispose of Plastic Tubs Right

 What is a plastic tub?

-Which recycling processors are able to accept tubs?
+Which recycling processors can accept plastic tubs?

 What about other plastics?
 Can all plastics be recycled?